-- Take a digital picture of a hidden toy - Be sure to pan out just enough in the picture to give visual information of other items in the room so the child knows in which area of the house or classroom to look.
+Be sure to pan out just enough in the picture to give visual information of other items in the room so the child knows in which area of the house or classroom to look.

-- Create a trail - Using a series of small toys or candies, hide items throughout the area with a picture of the next area as a clue.
+Using a series of small toys or candies, hide items throughout the area with a picture of the next area as a clue.
 As children find each item, they move on to the next item and clue.
 If several children are playing, be sure there is enough of each item to ensure that each child can take one before moving on to the next.

-- Create cryptograms - Print out a list of items designed like a cryptogram.
+Print out a list of items designed like a cryptogram.
 Kids have to spell out words based on the cryptogram meanings before they can begin their scavenger hunt.

 Whether you are hosting a scavenger hunt for the neighborhood kids or planning some birthday party entertainment, a well-planned treasure hunt will provide lots of fun for kids of any age.
 Don't forget to have prizes on hand to distribute among the winners.
 Prizes could include gift certificates, candy, award ribbons, and small toys.
-Scavenger hunts are great activities for just about any party or get-together, and creating your own clues will give you the advantage of designing an activity that is perfect for the participants.
+Scavenger hunts are great activities for just about any party or get-together and creating your own clues will give you the advantage of designing an activity that is perfect for the participants.